majdideveloper/majdideveloper/README.md

 # Hi, I'm Majdi Aribi! 👋

-A student in Holberton School from Tunisia.
+I am passionate about mobile development, I am a Self and Fast learner
 ------------------------------------------------------------------

 * 🌍 I'm based in Tunisia
 * ✉️  You can contact me at [majdiaribi@outlook.com](mailto:majdiaribi@outlook.com)
-* 🧠  I'm learning Flutter ,C# and Unity
+* 🧠 I am student in Holberton School Tunisia.

 ## 🚀 About Me